 The wrong investment for Birmingham’s future

-The Alabama Department of Transportation (ALDOT) has started construction on the first two miles of its proposed 52-mile bypass north of Birmingham called the Northern Beltline.
-With a $5.4-billion price tag, it is the most expensive road project in Alabama history and will have significant impacts on the natural resources around Birmingham, particularly the sensitive headwaters of the Black Warrior and Cahaba rivers.
+The Alabama Department of Transportation (ALDOT) has started construction on the first two miles of a proposed 52-mile bypass north of Birmingham called the Northern Beltline.
+With a $5.3-billion price tag, it is the most expensive road project in Alabama history and will have significant impacts on the natural resources around Birmingham, particularly the sensitive headwaters of the Black Warrior and Cahaba rivers.

 SELC and our Alabama partners want to see Birmingham thrive economically with a transportation system that supports a world-class city with a high quality of life.
 The Northern Beltline is the wrong answer, as the project is bad for our environment and our economy and will do little to nothing to improve Birmingham’s current transportation challenges.

 One of the Most Expensive Highways in the Nation

-With a staggering price tag of $104 million per mile—which doesn’t include the additional costs of sewer infrastructure and other investments— the Northern Beltline is one of the most expensive highway projects in the country.
+With a staggering price tag of $102 million per mile—which doesn’t include the additional costs of sewer infrastructure, secondary road improvements, and other investments—the Northern Beltline is one of the most expensive highway projects in the country.
 According to the latest local transportation plan, the Northern Beltline would take 75 years to complete while draining more than half of the available funds for metro Birmingham throughout its construction.

 Proponents of the Northern Beltline claim that the highway would create jobs and growth for the region.
-But their job numbers have been highly inflated, are extremely costly for taxpayers compared to alternative job-creating projects, and most will not materialize unless the Beltline is completed (i.e. in 75 years).
+But their job numbers have been highly exaggerated, are extremely costly for taxpayers compared to alternative job-creating transportation projects, and most will not materialize unless the Beltline is completed (i.e. in 75 years).

-Meanwhile, other job-creating investments will be left on the shelf.
+Meanwhile, other job-creating investment opportunities will be left on the shelf.

 Beltline vs. Birmingham’s Other Transportation Needs